 If you are needing help immediately please consider the following options.
 The websites listed below give more information and contact details appropriate to where you live:

 The Samaritans - You can talk to the Samaritans day or night, 365 days a year.
 They are an anonymous confidential service and you can speak about anything that is concerning you.
 Contrary to popular belief, you do not have to feel suicidal to use their service and they are used to a very wide range of concerns.
-You can call them by dialling 116 123.
+You can call them by dialing 116 123.

 Breathing Space offers 'an alternative and easily accessible ‘first stop’ service, helpline assistance at an early stage in order to stop problems escalating, empathy, understanding and advice through active listening, hope when none exists and direction for those who do not know where to seek help'.